 The European Central Bank on Thursday announced a surprise cut in its benchmark interest rate to try to accelerate a tepid recovery in the 17 countries that use the euro.

 The rate was cut to a record low 0.25 percent from 0.5 percent.
 A lower rate makes it cheaper for banks to borrow from the ECB.
 The goal is for banks to charge less for companies to borrow to expand and hire.

 The eurozone's inflation rate — at 0.7 percent, far below the ECB's goal of just under 2 percent — has given the central bank leeway to pursue monetary stimulus with little fear of igniting inflation.

-Here's a look at some of the steps the Federal Reserve and other major central banks have taken to try to bolster their banking systems since the financial crisis erupted in 2008:
+Here are some steps major central banks around the world have taken to try to bolster their banking systems and economies:

-Interest Rate: Has kept its benchmark rate at a record low of 0.5 percent since 2009.
+Interest rates: Has kept its benchmark rate at a record low of 0.5 percent since 2009.

-Interest Rates: Has kept its benchmark rate at zero to 0.1 percent.
+Interest rates: Has kept its benchmark interest rate at zero to 0.1 percent.

 Other steps: Governor Haruhiko Kuroda has said he plans to do whatever he can to end deflation and invigorate the Japanese economy.
 Deflation, a prolonged drop in wages, prices and the value of assets like stocks and homes, has held back Japan's economy for roughly two decades.

 — RESERVE BANK OF AUSTRALIA